ropensci-archive/fulltext/cran-comments.md

 --------

-This version includes two new functions, and many bug fixes.
+This version includes new parameters in a few functions, a number of defunct function, some small improvements, and bug fixes.

 Thanks!
 Scott Chamberlain